 The sound of your keyboard is what you’ll be listening to every time you work or play games, so wouldn’t you want a keyboard that sounds great?

 Silent switches are an awesome option for those who prefer a quiet keyboard, but how do they match up to a normal switch?

 Silent switches reduce the decibel output of your keyboard significantly.
-With a Cherry MX Red/Black silent switch there is a 13 dB or a 16 percent decrease in the total sound output of a keyboard.
-If you’re looking for a switch that makes you keyboard quieter, silent switches work really well.
+With a Cherry MX Red/Black silent switch there is a 13 dB or 78% decrease in the total sound output of a keyboard.
+If you’re looking for a switch that makes you keyboard quieter, silent switches work very well.

 What is a Silent Switch?

 A silent switch dampens the sound of each keystroke to lower the sound output and turn your keyboard into a stealthy ninja.

 Perfect for gaming when the kids are asleep or working in an office where you don’t want to disturb anyone, silent switches let you type away while reducing the disrupting noises.

 The actual switch construction is slightly different for a silent switch.
 A basic switch is composed of four parts, the upper housing, lower housing, spring, and stem.

 For a silent switch everything is exactly the same, except the stem, which has rubber padding on it to limit the impact of the switch when bottoming out and spring back upwards.

 The rubber limits the amount the switch vibrates, which in turn reduces the sound output.